jart/poemy/README.md

 100k+ word dictionary with:

-- **Any rhyming scheme**: like couplets, abab, [acab](http://en.wikipedia.org/wiki/A.C.A.B.), etc. It'll also be able to do feminine rhymes and repeat similar consonants for alliteration.
+- **Any rhyming scheme**: like couplets, abab, [acab](http://en.wikipedia.org/wiki/A.C.A.B.), etc. Poemy knows how almost every word in the english language is pronounced and is able to distinguish between 15 vowel and 24 consonant phonemes.
+This means it knows "th**ee**" and "atrocit**y**" rhyme but "**one**" and "b**one**" don't.
+Poemy also takes into consideration how some words can be pronounced in different ways.
+The rhyming algorithm considers two words as rhyming if the last vowel and subsequent consonant phonemes match.
+Poemy can also do feminine rhymes!

-- **Any meter or rhythm**: like iambic pentameter, trochaic tetrameter, anapestic trimeter, etc.
+- **Any meter**: Poemy knows which syllables are stressed in each word.
+Poemy can also predict with good accuracy whether or not a single syllable word will be stressed in a sentence.
+This means it can write poetry in iambic pentameter, trochaic tetrameter, anapestic trimeter, etc.

+- **Any rhythm**.
+Poemy is able to distinguish between long and short sounding consonants.
+For example: "Cat attack galore" follows the rhyming scheme "sssll" (s = short, l = long).

 - **Any style**.
-Poemy will be trained to be capable of picking words and sentence structures from various historical and contemporary styles.
+Poemy can be trained in various historical and contemporary styles.
 You want a Shakespearean sonnet?
 You got it.
 Some dark melancholic goth music lyrics?
 No problem.

+- **Alliteration**.
+Poemy will be able to ensure that particular or similar consonants are repeated.
+It can also repeat vowels for assonance.
+It can place these phonemes in a rigid syllable meter or use probabilistic placement throughout a line.

 What's the catch?
 The poems won't make any sense.
 But that doesn't matter because poetry doesn't have to make sense!
 But even if you impute poor poemy